singularity/singularity/docs/devel/data_files.rst

   ## from data/bases_str.dat
   [Server Access]
   name = Server Access
-  description = (10 CPUs) Buy processor time from one of several companies.
+  description = Buy processor time from one of several companies.
 I cannot build anything in this base, and it only contains a single computer. flavor_list = Dedicated Server | Node Lease | Hosting

 This is mapped to the following ``po`` file snippets for translations::